-Around Kuala Lumpur city, there are plenty of spots that are perfect for climbing and hiking all within a very short distance from the city sprawl.
+Around Kuala Lumpur city, there are plenty of climbing and hiking spots all within a very short distance from the city sprawl.
 Of course, because fresh air is free, this will make for a very cheap day out!

 7. Free Festivals